Cyclic and separating vector: Definitions

 The following, stronger result holds if A is a *-algebra (an algebra that is closed under adjoints) and unital (i.e., contains the identity operator 1).
 For a proof, see Proposition 5 of Part I, Chapter 1 of von Neumann algebras.

 Proposition If A is a *-algebra of bounded linear operators on H and 1 belongs to A, then Ω is cyclic for A if and only if it is separating for the commutant A′.

 A special case occurs when A is a von Neumann algebra, in which case a vector Ω that is cyclic and separating for A is also cyclic and separating for the commutant A′.

 Positive linear functionals

 A positive linear functional ω on a *-algebra A is said to be faithful if, for any positive element a in A, ω(a) = 0 implies that a = 0.

-Every element Ω of the Hilbert spaceH defines a positive linear functional ω_{Ω} on a *-algebra A of bounded linear operators on H via the inner product ω_{Ω}(a) = (aΩ,Ω), for all a in A. If ω_{Ω} is defined in this way and A is a C*-algebra, then ω_{Ω} is faithful if and only if the vector Ω is separating for A. Note that a von Neumann algebra is a special case of a C*-algebra.
+Every element Ω of the Hilbert space H defines a positive linear functional ω_{Ω} on a *-algebra A of bounded linear operators on H via the inner product ω_{Ω}(a) = (aΩ,Ω), for all a in A. If ω_{Ω} is defined in this way and A is a C*-algebra, then ω_{Ω} is faithful if and only if the vector Ω is separating for A. Note that a von Neumann algebra is a special case of a C*-algebra.

 Proposition Let φ and ψ be elements of H that are cyclic for A. Assume that ω_{φ} = ω_{ψ}.
 Then there exists an isometry U in the commutant A′ such that φ = Uψ.